Hypnotherapy for Addiction

 What Are the Commonly Used Techniques in Hypnotherapy for Addiction?

-In hypnotherapy for addiction sessions, commonly used techniques include suggestion therapy, visualisation, regression therapy, the use of cognitive-behavioural techniques, and an emphasis on self-empowerment.
-These techniques involve providing positive suggestions to reinforce healthy behaviours, imagining life in recovery, exploring past experiences, challenging negative thoughts, and building back confidence.
+In hypnotherapy treatment for addiction sessions, commonly used techniques include suggestion therapy, visualisation, regression therapy, the use of cognitive-behavioural techniques, and an emphasis on self-empowerment.
+These therapy techniques involve providing positive suggestions to reinforce healthy behaviours, imagining life in recovery, exploring past experiences, challenging negative thoughts, and building back confidence.

-More specifically, some of the most common hypnotherapy techniques include relaxation techniques, the handshake technique, eye signals, the arm “levitation” technique, along with trance object and desensitisation techniques.
 These are specifically designed for the therapist to learn about the inner thoughts of the mind and the best routes to heal from this.
 For people facing addiction, hypnotherapy can be an insightful look into the mind of people dealing with this and the reasons behind these behaviours.

 How Long Do Hypnotherapy Sessions for Addiction Typically Last?